maniospas/mammoth-commons/README.md

 This repository holds the mammoth-commons library with supporting datatypes and decorators shared by various fairness assessment modules.
 It also hosts a catalogue of dataset loaders, model loaders, and fairness analysis and mitigation modules.
-It also contains a desktop application a **desktop application** that runs the modules in your local machine.
+It finally contains a **desktop application** that runs the modules in your local machine.

 ![logo](demonstrator/logo.png)